igorlima/unapologetic-thoughts/pages/quick-notes.md

     - Vulnerability Is Your Greatest Strength
     - Rest Is What Makes You Productive
     - Strength Looks Like Softness
       - Toughness protects.
 Softness transforms.
-Power isn’t force; it’s presence.
+Power isn't force; it's presence.
     - Growth Begins Where Certainty Ends
   - Several paradoxes that are true, focusing on personal growth, relationships, and happiness.
 The main points include:
     - The more you try to control things, the more you lose control.